Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Across all routes, there are an average of 117 trips per day, which translates to approximately 19 weekly trips per individual stop.
+Service frequency averages 117 trips per day across all routes, equating to approximately 19 weekly trips per individual stop.

 Frequently Asked Questions - Transport